zenicolas/cargo-management/README.md

    2. It can be tracked by the API or not.
 2. As the carrier updates the details the Tracking API send it via a webhook, we gather and update.
 3. When the package is marked as delivered at warehouse by the carrier we stop the Tracking API webhook updates
-4. A **Warehouse Receipt** doc its created to link the received package:
+4. A **Warehouse Receipt** doc is created to link the received package:
    1. Package related fields can be filled by the Warehouse: Content, Dimensions, Weight, Receipt Date
 5. **Cargo Shipment** is created to export Packages in bulk:
    1. Warehouse Receipts are added in them.